 Produces: From 2021 the Model Y and later also Model 3 and battery packs.

 The start of construction of Gigafactory 4 in Germany is planned for the first quarter of 2020.
 Production of the Model Y is then scheduled to start in July 2021.
 Model 3 will be added later.
 It looks like Tesla is also planning to produce battery cells at this plant.

 Are there other planned Tesla factories?

 Nothing is known about the production of the future Tesla Roadster either.
 Originally, the series production was planned for 2020.
 According to design chief Franz von Holzhausen, however, the market launch of the roadster has been delayed because of the priority of the Model Y.

-Meanwhile there are also rumours about the design of a smaller Tesla car.
+Meanwhile, there are also rumors about the design of a smaller Tesla car.
 Maybe a “Model 2”.
 Concrete facts about it are not yet public.
 Maybe other Tesla factories will come.

 More articles about basic Tesla knowledge.